mobilerobot-io/otto/README.md

 The contents of this directory are as follows:

 - README.md	~ you are reading this file (tell you what's what)
 - Makefile	~ runs all build, config, and infra updates
-- Vagrantfile	~ provision vagrant / virtual box test env
+- Vagrantf..~ provision vagrant / virtual box test env
+- config	~ ansible = configuration management
+- doc		~ hugo = documentation
-- clowd			~ image index, provision, cfgmgmt, monitor, ci/cd
+- etc		~ TODO
+- img		~ packer = duplicate provider images
-- images		~ images created by packer for clowd
+- inv		~ ansible = inventory for various situations
-- sites			~ sites being monitored by clowd
+- prov		~ terriform = provision application resources
-- src			~ source for otto
+- src		~ sources for otto the helper

 ## Workflow

+> status can be used at any time to see where we are at.

+Status will give us an overview of:

+- _app_ ~ plan infra, pick images, software & providers
+- _img_ ~ golden images required by app to all providers
+- _inv_ ~ inventories we have per provider
+- _prov_ ~ apps defined and status of provisioning
+- _config_ ~ configuration status of providers

-### 0. Golden Images ~ Packer
+### 0. Images

-Basically creating applicances of our _"Golden Images"_.
-Here are a list of appliances we would use.

-> Use Packer to create "Golden images"
+Packer will be used to create standard or _Golden Images_ for things like nginx servers, elk stack, databases, etc.

+Packer will ensure our providers: DO, GCP, Vagrant, Docker, CloudStack all have the same version of nginx server (with all same software configruation, etc.)

+> This saves a tremendous amount of configuration time!

+This is a short list of Images that we will benefit from having pre-created.

 - nginx server	~ web server
 - haproxy		~ load balancing
 - otto			~ build server and monitor
 - clowd			~ box of clowds

-> Packer creates identicle images to run on multiple providers.
-(DO,
-> GCP, Vagrant, AWS, etc)
+#### Expected Outcomes

+1. App network

-### 1. Provision Clowd ~ Terraform
+### 1. Provision Infrastructure ~ Terraform

+Terraform will a given application (network infra), determine the resources that do exist, and do not exist.
+Terraform will

+= create the resources that do not exit
+- assasinate tainted resources and build new resource (server) from scratch.

+- terraform is finished when all resources
+  - have been created
+  - up and running

 Terraform will create the desired clowd infra structure.
 It will also check inventory and correct problems when they are detected.

+- multi clowd
 - create configured infra structure
 - ensure configured infra structure is healthy, complete and correct
 - change management, all additions and deletions of infra will be